mawais-afz/javascript-interview-questions/README.md

     | JSON serialization       | Serialized as "null"                                       | Omitted from JSON output                                   | Not applicable                                                |
     | Example                  | `let obj = null;`                                          | `let var;` or `let obj = undefined;`                       | `console.log(myVar); // ReferenceError: myVar is not defined` |

-14. **What is a function in JavaScript?
-How do you define a function in JavaScript?**
+17. **What are Functions in JS?
+What are the types of function?**

-    A function is a block of code designed to perform a particular task, and it is executed when something invokes it.
+    A function in JavaScript is a reusable block of code that performs a specific task.
+Functions can take inputs, called parameters, and can return outputs.
+They are fundamental to JavaScript programming and can be defined in several ways:

+    1. **Function Declarations**: These are defined using the `function` keyword followed by a name and a set of parentheses.
+They are hoisted, meaning they can be called before their definition in the code.

     ```javascript
     function myFunction() {